6 Easy Sedona Hikes with Fabulous Views

 Sedona, Arizona is a natural wonderland – an amazing vacation destination for the hiker and nature lover.
 Hundreds of miles of trails give even the most avid hiker an endless supply of options.
 There is no ugly trail in Sedona – any hike will take you on a visually spectacular journey through the gorgeous 200+ million year old colorful red rock formations which dominate the landscape.
-These stunning rocks have given Sedona the nickname “Red Rock Country.”
-While Sedona was once a sleepy little known one stoplight town, it has now become one of the most popular destinations in the Southwest.
+These stunning formations have given Sedona the nickname “Red Rock Country.”
+While Sedona was once a sleepy & little-known “one stoplight town”, it has now become one of the most popular destinations in the Southwest.

 The secret is out and more and more people are flocking to one of the most beautiful destinations in the country.
-With endless hikes, gorgeous natural creeks, and stunning natural vistas in every direction, every nature lover must plan a trip here.
+With endless hikes, a gorgeous perennial creek, and stunning natural vistas in every direction, every nature lover must plan a trip here.
 There is a trail for just about everyone, although sometimes simply taking it easy and enjoying the grand views via a relaxing hike is the best decision of all.
-I have rounded up my list of the most picturesque easy hikes, limiting the list to those hikes without major elevation gains, scary steep drops, or insanely long distances.
-Here are 6 easy & picturesque hikes to enjoy during your Sedona vacation.
+I have rounded up my list of the most picturesque easy hikes, limiting the list to those hikes devoid of major elevation gain, scary steep drops, or insanely long distances.

-The combined Teacup/Sugarloaf Summit Trail offers some incredible vistas of the Sedona area, and the best part of all, is that these grand views are accessible via minimal effort.
-While many of the scenic Sedona hikes require quite a lengthy drive and/or strenuous climb, the Teacup Trail is a relatively easy trail located just 5 minutes or so outside of town.
-You will start with an easy nature stroll along the Teacup Trail before reaching Sugarloaf Summit, then proceed with a short little climb of just 0.3 miles up to the summit.
-The entire trail is just under 2 miles and can be completed in just an hour and a half or so.
+The combined Teacup/Sugarloaf Summit Trail offers incredible vistas of the Sedona area, and the best part of all, is that these grand views are accessible via minimal effort.
+While many of the most scenic Sedona hikes require quite a lengthy drive and/or a strenuous climb, the Teacup Trail is a relatively easy trail located just 5 minutes or so outside of town.
+You will start with an easy nature stroll along the Teacup Trail before climbing 0.3 miles up the Sugarloaf Summit.
+The entire combined loop trail is just under 2 miles in total and can be completed in just an hour and a half or so.

 After completing the short climb up to the summit, you will not be able to take your eyes off the magnificent 360 degree views.
 Soaking in the fantastic red rock scenery in such a quiet setting truly is an awe-inspiring experience.
-The majority of the time, there is absolutely no one around so you can enjoy the bird’s eye view all to yourself.
-Crazy how so little effort is required for such world class views!
-This hike rarely sees big crowds like the more popular touristy options like Devil’s Bridge & Brin’s Mesa, which is quite crazy considering the easy access, short distance, and out of this world views!
+The majority of the time, there is absolutely no one around so you can enjoy the bird’s eye views all to yourself.
+Really, it is crazy how so little fitness ability is required in exchange for such world class views!
+This hike rarely sees crowds like the more popular touristy options such as Devil’s Bridge.
+This is unbelievable considering the easy access, short distance, and out-of-this-world scenery!
 For an easy short hike with minimal effort and big views, you cannot get much better than the Teacup trail.

 Distance: 1.9 mile loop